suitangi/Minimal-Newtab/resources/Shinkai's Newtab.md

 ## Other Information
 *Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
 Credit goes to their respective owner (anime stuio/publisher) and original poster cyan1618 on Imgur.*
+*If you have a copyright problem with any of the backgrounds, please contact me at suitangi778@gmail.com*

-The project is open-sourced, you can check it out [here](https://suitangi.github.io/Minimal-Newtab/).
-I don't collect any user data; this extension does need to be online to work though (to load the backgrounds, as it does not download them).
+The project is free and open-sourced, you can check it out [here](https://suitangi.github.io/Minimal-Newtab/).
+I don't collect any user data nor profit; this extension does need to be online to work though (to load the backgrounds, as it does not download them).

 Please report bugs to suitangi778@gmail.com.